khadija20001/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art,.

 6-size.c is a a C program that prints the size of various types on the computer .

+100-intel is a script that generates the assembly code (Intel syntax) of a C code .